cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 How can computer owners know that their trusted computing hardware has been implemented according to its published specifications?
 (Ruediger Weiss)
 This is an important problem for all cryptographic hardware.
 But since most PCs have not previously contained any specialized cryptographic hardware, most PC users simply haven't had occasion to worry about this problem in the past.
-While any hardware could contain back doors or undocumented features, cryptographic hardware is unique in that it has access to important secret information as well as opportunities to leak that information through undetectable covert channels (example, in attestation certificates).
+While any hardware could contain back doors or undocumented features, cryptographic hardware is unique in that it has access to important secret information as well as opportunities to leak that information through undetectable convert channels (example, in attestation certificates).
 Thus, it is important to assure that trusted computer hardware manufacturers implement the specifications correctly, without including undocumented features that would allow them or third parties to obtain unauthorized access to private information.
 Conclusion
 hardware enhancements might be one way to improve computer security.